-- 1. We pray for the men and women trapped in bonded labour in fields, market gardens, mines and factories, that they will be respected as human beings rather than reduced to commodities and tools of production.
-God of life, hear us. - Response: God of life hear our prayer. - 2.
-We pray for an end to all discrimination, but especially discrimination against women and girls who are estimated to make up 80% of trafficked victims, so that all may live with dignity and respect.
-God of life, hear us. - Response: God of life hear our prayer. - 3.
-We pray that wealthy countries such as our own may be generous in supporting impoverished nations so that all people have a decent standard of living and escape the desperate circumstances that make them vulnerable to human trafficking.
+1. We pray for all people who have been trafficked or sold into slavery, that they will know freedom .
 God of life, hear us.

-Response: God of life hear our prayer. - 4.
-We pray that our demand for cheap goods and services will be reduced so that workers' conditions and payment will reflect the dignity of their persons and their work.
-God of life, hear us Response: God of life hear our prayer.
+Response: God of life hear our prayer.

+2. We pray for organisations that work to rescue people enslaved, that they will continue their good work.
+God of life hear us.

+Response: God of life hear our prayer.

+3. We pray for all people who are living in poverty which makes them vulnerable to trafficking, that they will have the resources they need to live life to the full.
+God of life hear us.

+Response: God of life hear our prayer

+4. We pray for our local community, that we will continue to learn and care about others who are suffering and find ways to help.
+God of life hear us.

+Response: God of life, hear our prayer